About SBE

 Undergraduate Education

 Undergraduates at the School of Biology and Ecology pursue a wide variety of careers, in both basic and applied aspects of biology that range from cellular biology to ecology.
 A significant proportion of students plan to enter the health care field.
 The department provides a major academic home for students wishing to pursue pre-med and other health profession careers, and offers a concentration in Pre-Medical Studies.
 The concentration in Pre-Medical Studies offers guidance to students preparing for a career in medicine or in any other health profession.
 Many of our students are interested in research careers with animals, plants, and fungi, careers in agriculture, and careers related to the environment.
 The School of Biology and Ecology recognizes the significance of a solid foundation in organismal biology integrated with an understanding of ecology and evolutionary principles in meeting today’s environmental and human health issues, and to meet this demand, SBE offers exceptional undergraduate degree programs in Biology, Zoology, and Botany.
 The coursework required of each program is rigorous and spans the sub-disciplines of biology and ecology, including the basic principles of structure and function, physiology, genetics, and development.
 A key feature of these degree programs is the wide choice of courses to meet each of the required areas, allowing students a degree of freedom to design their degrees to reflect and engage their particular interests.
-SBE provides high quality basic introductory biology service courses (i.e. BIO 100, BIO 200, BIO 222, and BIO 208) for the biologically based disciplines within the College of Earth, Life, and Health Sciences, the nursing program, and the University community as a whole.
+SBE provides high quality basic introductory biology service courses (i.e. BIO 100, BIO 200, BIO 122, and BIO 208) for the biologically based disciplines within the College of Earth, Life, and Health Sciences, the nursing program, and the University community as a whole.
 Additionally, students interested in ecology may select an Ecology concentration within the School of Biology and Ecology.
+Students in Biology, Botany, or Zoology can choose Entomology as a concentration.

 Graduate Education